top of page

 Horse Rule:

-• Horses can be shared as long as the horse isn’t entered in 2 saddle eligible/qualifying classes.
-Therefore, a horse can be shared by riders for 1 saddle eligible/qualifying event and 1 non-saddle eligible/qualifying event OR 1 saddle eligible/qualifying ride per event if shared by 2 saddle eligible/qualifying contestants.
+• Horses can be shared if the horse isn’t entered in 2 saddle eligible/qualifying classes.
+Therefore, a horse can be shared by riders for 1 saddle eligible/qualifying event and 1 non-saddle eligible/qualifying event, OR 1 saddle eligible/qualifying ride per event if shared by 2 saddle eligible/qualifying contestants.
 A violation of this rule will disqualify all sharing riders for daily high point and end of year awards.

 • A rider may enter a different horse for each event provided they identify them and provide the proper documentation to the club during playday registration (Name, valid Coggins, etc), however the rider may compete in each event only once.